spikegrobstein/flatironschool-deployment_lecture/lecture.md

 for nginx, a high-performance, evented webserver which is quickly catching up to Apache as the number one Linux webserver and is the goto webserver for Rails deployments and admins.

+We then need to install the `sqlite3` gem:

+    sudo gem install sqlite3 sinatra

 To install Passenger, first we install the gem:

     sudo gem install passenger